 Do you know what separates a story like there are thousands, a story that will emotionally move your audience?
-I answer in this article.
+There is the start of an answer in this article.

 A few years ago, I realized that the storytelling techniques that I incorporated into my videos also had an impact on my habits, my productivity and more surprisingly on my mental blockages.